- Dr Vaughn Pinxit

 - Discipline *

-- Design Practice and Management, Film, Television and Digital Media, Visual Arts and Crafts
+- Design Practice and Management, Art Theory and Criticism, Visual Arts and Crafts

 - View location details (QUT staff and student access only)